carlitosspot/hn-app/README.md

 # Hacker News (HN) app

 HN app 2.0.
-To get the app up and running, follow the following steps below
+To get the app up and running, follow the steps below

 ## Requirements
 This app is bootstrapped with Vite and TypeScript